 Swollen legs, extreme abdominal cramps, high blood pressure, limited access to care, and unanswered questions colored my postpartum experience.
 I did not feel special anymore.
 I felt confused, abandoned, and scared.
 All the meticulous care once lavished on me had disappeared.
 Now, I was fearful of a deep vein thrombosis and possible postpartum onset of preeclampsia.

 Anxious for help, I called my obstetrician’s office several times to schedule an appointment, but was denied, because I did not have signs and symptoms of a uterine hemorrhage.
 Instead, I was told to go to the emergency room.
-I have multiple sclerosis, had given birth less than a week prior, and wanted to be seen by someone who knew me.
+I live with multiple sclerosis, had given birth less than a week prior, and wanted to be seen by someone who knew me.
 But I was also desperate.
 So I went to the emergency room, where I finally received the care I so badly needed.

 After several diagnostic tests, I was diagnosed with a urinary tract infection and received antibiotics.
 I went home relieved but frustrated.
 I’d received the attention that I needed and deserved, but I had been essentially ignored by my obstetrician’s office.